-88. At its 7th plenary meeting, in accordance with rule 18 of its rules of procedure, the Environment Assembly elected by acclamation the following officers to serve at its fifth session:
+89. At its 7th plenary meeting, in accordance with rule 18 of its rules of procedure, the Environment Assembly elected by acclamation the following officers to serve at its fifth session:

+A T

 President: Mr. Ola Elvestuen (Norway)

 Vice-Presidents: Mr. Carlos Manuel Rodriguez Echandi (Costa Rica)

 Mr. Winston Lackin (Suriname)

 Mr. Goran Trivan (Serbia)

 Ms. Brune Poirson (France)

-Mr. Mohammed Bin Dainah (Bahrain)
+Mr. Mohammed Bin Daina (Bahrain)

-Ms. Laskmi Dhewanthi (Indonesia)
+Ms. Laksmi Dhewanthi (Indonesia)

-Mr. Ado Lohmus (Estonia)
+Mr. Ado Lõhmus (Estonia)

 Mr. Batio Bassière (Burkina Faso)

 Rapporteur: Ms. Nomvula Mokonyane (South Africa)

-89. Mr. Elvestuen expressed his condolences to the victims of the recent plane crash and of a terrorist attack that had occurred earlier in the day in Christchurch, New Zealand.
-He also paid tribute to the President and the Bureau of the fourth session of the Environment Assembly, noting that collective action, both within the United Nations system and through a wide variety of partnerships, would be crucial in reversing the current negative environmental trends.
-Only by working together would member States be able to take the decisions expected of them by their citizens at the fifth session of the Environment Assembly.
+90. Mr. Elvestuen expressed his condolences to the victims of the aeroplane crash that had taken place shortly before the start of the Assembly and of a terrorist attack that had occurred earlier in the day in Christchurch, New Zealand.
+He paid tribute to the President and the Bureau of the fourth session of the Environment Assembly, noting that collective action, both within the United Nations system and through a wide variety of partnerships, would be crucial in reversing the current negative environmental trends.
+Only by working together would Member States be able to take the decisions expected of them by their citizens at the fifth session of the Environment Assembly.